 Comparison with iterative solvers.
 Sparse iterative solvers do not require expensive factorizations and are therefore attractive in interactive applications.
-A particularly popular iterative method are Conjugate gradients (CG) [Shewchuk 1994].
-An additional advantage is that CG can be implemented in a matrix-free fashion, i.e., without explicitly forming the sparse system matrix.
+A particularly popular iterative solver is the Conjugate Gradient method (CG) [Hestenes and Stiefel 1952].
+An additional advantage is that CG can be implemented in a matrix-free fashion, that is, without explicitly forming the sparse system matrix.
 Gast et al. [2015] further accelerate the CG solver used in Newton's method by proposing a CG-friendly definiteness fix.
-Specifically, the CG iterations are terminated whenever the maximum number of iteration is reached or indefiniteness of the Hessian matrix is detected.
+Specifically, the CG iterations are terminated whenever the maximum number of iterations is reached or indefiniteness of the Hessian matrix is detected.